xuchen66/sphinx-emdocs/source/detach-and-reattach-cistem.rst

    xpra attach :100

 and the cisTEM window should open.
 If there is only one session, you don't need the :100

-4. Detach from the session.
-From the command line, hit Ctrl-C and the window will disappear.